List of AC Transit routes: Broadway Shuttle

 The Broadway Shuttle, also known as The Free B, is a free shuttle service operating along Broadway in downtown Oakland as part of the Meet Downtown Oakland program.
 Service is operated by AC Transit under contract with the City of Oakland.
 Funding is provided by the City of Oakland, Alameda County Transportation Commission, and Bay Area Air Quality Management District with additional sponsorships from Jack London Square, Jack London Improvement District, Downtown Oakland Association, and Lake Merritt-Uptown District Association.

 The Broadway Shuttle began in August 2010 and was expanded twice, first in July 2011 and again in December 2014.
 Late-night Friday and all Saturday service was discontinued in August 2017.
 The B operates two routes:

-Special service

-Several special service routes, numbered between 300 and 399, cater to various purposes: